allendecid/AIchat/AIchat.v1/README.md

 # AIchat.v1

-Javascript, style and response templates for version 1.0.
+Javascript, style and a response template for version 1.0.
+The Spanish version is on folder ES.